 Feature class.
 They are encoded in a server-specific format.

 It’s up to the store to convert between this server-specific format and LuciadRIA

 Most of the store implementations available in LuciadRIA allow you to specify a

-Codec is used to decode the data structure retrieved from the server to a set of LuciadRIA features.
+Codec to decode the data structure retrieved from the server to a set of LuciadRIA features.

-Shape and a number of properties specific to the application domain.
+Shape and properties specific to the application domain.

 Codec also supports the encoding of feature data structures to the data format expected by the server.

-You can retrieve data from the model by means of the model
+You can retrieve data from the model through the model

 Layer instances use this method as well to retrieve data from the model.

 Cursor provides a